 BODY MUSIC - see music / hear dance

-Keith Terry (Oakland, US), pioneer in contemporary Body Music and Artistic Director of Crosspulse and the IBMF, and Jep Meléndez (Las Canariás, Spain) Director of Cambuyón, assemble an international cast of seven contemporary and traditional performers: Themselves, plus LeeLa Petronio (Paris, France) Director of Hip Tap Project and member of STOMP; Raul Cabrera (Havana, Cuba) of Cambuyón, recently seen at the Edinburgh Fringe Festival and in a sold-out three-week run in New York City; Thanos Daskalopolous (Athens, Greece) director of TapMotif; Evie Ladin (Oakland, US) clogger and director of MoToR/dance; and Bryan Dyer (Oakland, US) vocalist with Linda Tillery, SoVoSo.
+Keith Terry (Oakland, US), pioneer in contemporary Body Music and Artistic Director of Crosspulse and the IBMF, and Jep Meléndez (Las Canariás, Spain) Director of Cambuyón, assemble an international cast of seven contemporary and traditional performers: Themselves, plus LeeLa Petronio (Paris, France) Director of Hip Tap Project and member of STOMP; Raul Cabrera (Havana, Cuba) of Cambuyón; Thanos Daskalopolous (Athens, Greece) director of TapMotif; Evie Ladin (Oakland, US) vocalist, step dancer and director of MoToR/dance; and Bryan Dyer (Oakland, US) vocalist with Linda Tillery, SoVoSo.